Dec 5 2019

 The Constitutional Court examined whether the cassation dismissal violated constitutional rights.
 It determined that the challenged authority acted in accordance with Article 633 of the Civil and Commercial Procedural Code in classifying the impugned resolution as non-definitive.

 The Court invoked its own precedent to hold that rulings sustaining depurative exceptions are not definitive and therefore not subject to cassation.
-It cited its rulings in Expedientes 4234-2014, 3360-2009, and 3799-2008.
+It cited its rulings in Expedientes 4234-2014, 3360-2009, and 3799-2008, as well as its earlier ruling in Expediente 1037-2012 holding that resolutions on procedural exceptions such as lack of standing are not definitive.
 The Court clarified that although the challenged ruling was formally a judgment rather than an interlocutory order, the distinction is immaterial: what matters is the content of the resolution, and if it did not decide the merits, the result is the same regardless of the formal denomination.

-The Court also referenced its March 2, 2017 ruling in Expediente 3637-2016, a prior amparo brought by the same Lisa, S.A., where it stated that exceptions raised in the appellate stage could be proposed at any point during the proceedings and should be resolved in the corresponding judgment.
+The Court also referenced its March 2, 2017 ruling in Expediente 3637-2016, a prior amparo brought by the same Lisa, S.A., where it stated that exceptions raised in the appellate stage could be proposed at any point during the proceedings and should be resolved in the corresponding judgment, and that what could cause harm would be the granting of such exceptions, not their mere admission for proceedings.

 "el motivo por el cual se revocó la sentencia de primer grado fue eminentemente depurativo y no resolvió en definitiva el asunto que dio origen a la controversia objeto de la demanda, toda vez que únicamente le hace saber la deficiencia contenida en el documento en el cual pretendía acreditar la personería con la que actuaba" (Page 6)